 A letter of intent is a non-legally binding letter where you layout important information that you may not have needed in the will but is helpful to your family and executor.

-This includes passwords for banks and emails, contact information, location of assets or legal documents, and any other information that you may not have included in the will but your family may need.
+This includes passwords for bank and other financial institution accounts, as well as details of retirement plans, emails, contact information, details of savings accounts, location of assets or legal documents, and any other information that you may not have included in the will but your family may need.

 Having a letter of intent ready for estate planning is helpful because it can lay out the information not explicitly noted in your will.

 By laying this information out clearly, your family will be able to address your needs more carefully and precisely.

 Healthcare power of attorney, like the DPOA, allows you to give someone the right to make decisions on your behalf, but in this case, only in regards to medical care.

 A healthcare power of attorney is important for anyone nearing old age, as the likelihood of incapacitation rises.
 The healthcare power of attorney has to be someone you trust completely.